Prime numbers and the importance to modern life

 1024- and 2048 bit encryptions are supposed to be safe from anyone not in possession of a time machine, as far as we know — however lately novels like Digital Fortress by Dan Brown and Contact by Carl Segan refer to a secret NSA project, which supposing is in the possession of secret Quantum Computer Technology which can chew through even 2048-bit encryption in reasonable time.

-Quantum Computing is lately heavily in the press and Google together with NASA work on a project to make Quantum Computing the standard, however there is absolutely no evidence that quantum computing can break numbers based on 1024 or 2048 bit encryption.
+Quantum Computing is lately heavily in the press and Google together with NASA work on a project to make it a standard.
+However, there is presently no evidence that quantum computing can break numbers based on 1024 or 2048 bit encryption.

 There is a certain importance to prime number factorization as being the fundamental building blocks of all numbers, which are themselves the root for understanding the universe .